Inference in partially identified models with many moment inequalities using Lasso: Inference methods with Lasso-based first step

 The following result is a corollary of Lemma \ref{lem:SNSize}.

 \begin{theorem}[One-step SN approximation] Assume Assumptions \ref{ass:Basic}-\ref{ass:Rates}, $\alpha \in (0,0.5)$, and that $H_{0}$ holds.
 Then,

-where $K$ is a universal constant and the convergence is uniform in all parameters $\theta \in \Theta$ and distributions $P$ that satisfy the assumptions in the statement. \end{theorem}
+where $K,C>0$ and $c>(1-\delta)/2$ are universal constants, and so the convergence is uniform in all parameters $\theta$ and distributions $P$ that satisfy the conditions in the statement. \end{theorem}

 By definition, this SN approximation considers all moment inequalities in the model as binding.
 A more powerful test can be constructed by using the data to reveal which moment inequalities are slack.
-In particular, \citetalias{chernozhukov/chetverikov/kato:2014c} propose a two-step SN procedure which combines a first step moment inequality based on SN methods and the second step SN critical value in Theorem \ref{thm:SN1Scorollary}.
-If we adapt their procedure to the presence of moment equalities, this would be given by:
+In particular, \citetalias{chernozhukov/chetverikov/kato:2014c} propose a two-step SN procedure which combines a first-step moment inequality selection based on SN methods and the second step SN critical value in Theorem \ref{thm:SN1Scorollary}.
+If we adapt their procedure to the presence of moment equalities, this yields

-with:
+with

-where $\{\beta_n\}_{n\ge 1}$ is an arbitrary sequence of constants in $(0,\alpha/3)$.
+where $\{\beta_n\}_{n\ge 1}$ is an arbitrary sequence of constants in $(0,\alpha/2)$.
 By extending arguments in \citetalias{chernozhukov/chetverikov/kato:2014c} to include moment equalities, one can show that inference based on the critical value $c^{SN,2S}(\theta,\alpha)$ in Eq.\ \eqref{eq:SN2S-CV} is asymptotically valid in a uniform sense.

 In this paper, we propose an alternative SN procedure by using our Lasso-based first step.
 In particular, we define the following two-step Lasso SN critical value:

 where $\hat{J}_{L}(\theta)$ is as in Eq.\ \eqref{eq:BindingLasso2}.
 The following result shows that an inference method based on our two-step Lasso SN critical value is asymptotically valid in a uniform sense.